TBeijen/tbnl-hugo/content/post/2024-05-17-how-a-lego-toilet-sign-beats-every-saas-out-there.md

 * Business processes (constraints, regulation, compliance, privacy)

+Thanks for washing your hands!
+Thanks for watching your users!

 [^footnote_pun]: Yes, pun intended.
 And no, there hardly ever is anything voluntary about using enterprise software.